disguisedcoder/GildedRose-Refactoring-Kata/Java/README.md

 - starting quality at 0 and 50 → remains within [0,50]
 - immediate expired items (sellIn < 0) → apply post-expiry rules on first update
 - multi-day simulation to verify Backstage passes increments (+1 → +2 → +3)

+## Refactoring Summary (Exercise 7):
+We refactored the GildedRose class using the Strategy Pattern, creating individual updater classes for each item type.
+This makes the code modular, readable, and extensible.
+The behavior remains unchanged and is verified by the unit tests from Exercise 6.
+New item types can now be added by simply implementing a new ItemUpdater subclass.